openstack/blazar/doc/source/specs/rocky/multi-freepools.rst

 information into computehost table.
 If hosts are used for a host reservation Blazar can't find out the original az information while deployers upgrade Blazar.

+If deployers move a host to another availability zone by Nova API, the deployers need to re-create the host by the Blazar host create API to apply the new availability zone to the Blazar DB.
+The information is automatically registered by Blazar only in the Blazar host create API.

 Developer impact
 ----------------